REAL-TIME A/V INSTALLATION

-These illustrations have become the learning material for a machine learning system called GAN (Generative Adversarial Network), which through a training phase is able to recreate new artificial images with morphological elements almost identical to the images of inspiration, but with details and features as if they were generated by human painters.
-The machine in this sense re-elaborates the content by creating a new language, capturing the information and artistic qualities of human and nature.
+The illustrations collected from digital archives have become the learning material for a particular machine learning system called GAN (Generative Adversarial Network), which through a training phase is able to recreate new artificial images with morphological elements extremely similar to the images of inspiration but with details and features that seem to bring out a real human representation.
+The machine in this sense re-elaborates the content by creating a new language, capturing the information and artistic qualities of man and nature.

-This distribution is often called the latent space of the model.
+The distribution the network is able to learn is often called the latent space of the model.
 It is usually high dimensional, though much lower than the dimensions of the raw medium.
-E.g. When dealing with full color (e.g. RGB) images with 1024x1024 pixel resolution, we are dealing with roughly 3 million dimensions (i.e. features — 1024x1024x3), whereas we might use a latent space of only 512 dimensions.
+E.g. When dealing with full colour (e.g. RGB) images with 1024x1024 pixel resolution, we are dealing with roughly 3 million dimensions (i.e. features 1024x1024x3), whereas we might use a latent space of only 512 dimensions.

-In an unconditioned generative model, there is no control on the model of the data being generated.
+In an unconditioned generative model, there is no direct control on the model and the data being generated.
 However, by conditioning the model on additional information it is possible to direct the data generation process.
-Such conditioning could be based on class labels, on some part of data for inpainting like, or even on data from different modality.
+Such conditioning could be based on class labels, on some part of data for painting like, or even on data from different modalities.